Planning your studies

 To search for an elective outside the Faculty of Health, refer to the Handbook.

-Students can undertake a 6, 8 or 10 credit point psychology major depending on the course rules applicable to their respective course.
+Students can undertake a 10 credit point psychology major depending on the course rules applicable to their respective course.

 HPS104 is listed as a core unit and HBS108 has been removed.
 I have previously completed HBS108.
 Do I need to enrol in HPS104